cournape/Bento/doc/source/faq.rst

 in most other systems.
 Bento aims at shamelessly copying what works in other systems (CPAN, CRAN, JSAN, HackageDB).

+It should be noted that while bento currently first focus on improving the situation for scipy community, it is in now way specific to it.
+Some features like flexible installation scheme, simple data files handling are potentially useful for anyone.

 What are the goals of bento ?
 =============================